 IMR is a valuation adjustment to maintain consistency between insurance liabilities (the assumptions for which are often unchanged from origin), and the assets needed to support them (where the assumptions can essentially be revisited any time there are fixed income realizations).

-IMR defers and amortizes the recognition of realized gains or losses where investment activity essentially unlock unrealized gains/losses for either assets or liabilities.
+IMR intends to defer and amortize the recognition of realized gains or losses where investment activity essentially unlock unrealized gains/losses for either assets or liabilities.
 IMR is not intended to defer realized gains and losses compelled by liquidity pressures that fund cash outflows (e.g., such as excess withdrawals and collateral calls).